PaulChristophel/docs/salt-training-step-by-step.md

 sudo systemctl restart salt-minion
 ```

+At this point, the SALT master needs to accept the SALT minion.

 ## Deploying applications to an establish SALT minion

-SALT comes prepackaged with default configuration setups for common apps.
-Here
+SALT comes prepackaged with default configuration setups for common applications.
-will walk through the steps necessary to deploy chrony to a SALT minion.
+Here will walk through the steps necessary to deploy chrony to a SALT minion.

 First up, we'll install Chrony.